julien-muke/aws-instance-scheduler/README.md

 ![aws](https://github.com/julien-muke/aws-instance-scheduler/assets/110755734/c2dcf937-80b0-4a00-9c15-1c9934a6e764)

-## <a name="steps">☑️ Steps</a>
+## 📋 Overview

-1. The Amazon CloudFormation template sets up an Amazon CloudWatch event at a customer-defined interval.
+1️⃣ The Amazon CloudFormation template sets up an Amazon CloudWatch event at a customer-defined interval.
 This event invokes the Instance Scheduler Amazon Lambda function.
 During configuration, the user defines the Amazon Web Services Regions and accounts, as well as a custom tag that Amazon Web Services Instance Scheduler will use to associate schedules with applicable Amazon EC2 and Amazon RDS instances.

-2. These values are stored in Amazon DynamoDB, and the Lambda function retrieves them each time it runs.
+2️⃣ These values are stored in Amazon DynamoDB, and the Lambda function retrieves them each time it runs.
 You can then apply the custom tag to applicable instances.

-3. During initial configuration of the Instance Scheduler, you define a tag key you will use to identify applicable Amazon EC2 and Amazon RDS instances.
+3️⃣ During initial configuration of the Instance Scheduler, you define a tag key you will use to identify applicable Amazon EC2 and Amazon RDS instances.
 When you create a schedule, the name you specify is used as the tag value that identifies the schedule you want to apply to the tagged resource.
 For example, a user might use the solution’s default tag name (tag key) Schedule and create a schedule called uk-office-hours.
 To identify an instance that will use the uk-office-hours schedule, the user adds the Schedule tag key with a value of uk-office-hours.

+## <a name="steps">☑️ Steps</a>

+The procedure for deploying this architecture on AWS consists of the following steps:

+Step 1.
+Launch the instance scheduler stack

+    <br>* Launch the Amazon CloudFormation template into your AWS account
+    <br>* Enter values for the required parameter: Stack Name
+    <br>* Review the other template parameters, and adjust if necessary

+Step 2.
+Configure periods

+    <br>* Create a period and set the applicable fields for the period

+Step 3.
+Configure schedules

+    <br>* Create a schedule and set the applicable fields for the schedule

+Step 4.
+Tag your instances

+    <br>* Apply the custom tag to applicable resources

+Step 5.
+Test Instance Scheduler